-9. In my view, mere irrelevance, of itself, is not a proper basis to redact or mask a part of document that is otherwise discoverable.
+9. In my view, mere relevance, of itself, is not a proper basis to redact or mask a part of document that is otherwise discoverable.
 As highlighted by Dixon J in Octagon, it is not appropriate or just for parts of documents to be redacted unless there is some just reason for doing so.
-For example, if parts of a discoverable document are commercially sensitive and would prejudice the party discovering the document if produced in whole, then that may be a basis upon which to redact that
+For example, if parts of a discoverable document are commercially sensitive and would prejudice the party discovering the document if